BHI-Research/ost-python/README.md

 Open Summarization Toolbox (OST) is an open evaluation framework for video summarization.
 OST is compatible with existing datasets and published results.

+# How OSM works
+OSM compares the keyframes of a summarization method with the keyframes selected by human users to quantify the quality of the abstraction.
+The frames are compared extracting a HSV color space histogram.
+If the correlation between two histograms is higher than a given threshold, the frames are considered equivalent.
+Five metrics are calculated:

+* Cohen's Kappa.
+* F-measure coefficient.
+* Precision and Recall.
+* CUSa and CUSe (as a compatibility feature).

 ## Installation
 `ost-python` is available in the Python Package Index and can be installed using `pip`. __Python 3__ is required.